-For the convenience of implementation, it is important to determine the packet index for transmission when a sCH is turned on under the time-shifting constraint.
-Consider that the packet for transmission over sCH i + X at the turn-on moment

-$V{i+X}$ was transmitted on mCH $\theta{i+X}$ time units ago.
-Since the sCH i + X lags behind the sCH i with time XT and sCH i just catches mCH at $V{i+X}$ , thus,
+For the convenience of implementation, it is important to determine the packet index for transmission when an sCH is turned on under the time-shifting constraint.
+Consider that the packet for transmission over sCH i + X at the turnon moment V{i+X} was transmitted on mCH θ{i+X} time units ago.
+Since the sCH i + X lags behind the sCH i with time XT and sCH i just catches mCH at V{i+X} , thus,